 Vancouver lawyer for VUCSA charges

-Matthew Philbrook is a highly experienced Vancouver lawyer dedicated to providing sound legal guidance for fighting drug charges in Washington state.
-Contact his office to learn more about his experience and how he can help you fight the charges you’re facing.
+Matthew Philbrook is a highly experienced drug crimes defense lawyer dedicated to providing sound legal guidance for fighting drug charges in Washington state.
+Call his office in Vancouver at 360-529-5607 or use the firm’s Contact page to learn more about how he can help you fight the charges you’re facing.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
 He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.